JohanSmarius/DemoMVC/README.md

 1. Add page Teacher.cshtml
 2. Try to add the model.
 3. Add the code
----
 @using DemoMVC.Models.ViewModels
----
 4. The ViewModels folder will contain a lot of viewmodels for our application.
 Add the using to the _ViewImports.cshtml and remove the using from the page.
-5. Explain the use of the --- addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers ---
+5. Explain the use of the addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers

+# Razor (RazorInView)
+This demo shows how you can use some razor syntax in the view